gopractitioner/cuda-programming-project/README.md

 * **Make sure that the visibility of your new repository (the one you just forked) is set to private.**
 * You can obtain the URL of your forked project by clicking the "Clone" button (beside "Fork") and then the “copy to clipboard icon" at the right of the dropdown.
 * Commit your changes regularly, providing an informative commit message(Commit and Changes Tutorial: https://www.jetbrains.com/help/idea/commit-and-push-changes.html)
-* You are expected to make at least 10 commits with messages to explain what have changed.
-10 out of 50 marks are allocated for this.

 ## Your task: self-study CUDA programming and implement a simple CUDA program ##